WLJSTeam/wljs-docs/docs/frontend/Tutorial/Dynamics.md

 The following event are available
 - `drag` - provides a list of two coordinates
 - `zoom` - provides one relative scaling number
+- `click` - provides coordinates, where the cursor clicked

 :::note
 Event handlers wrapped around graphics primitives are parts of [wljs-graphics-d3](https://github.com/JerryI/wljs-graphics-d3) library.